dtlam2601/Data-engineering-zoomcamp/week_4_analytics_engineering/readme.md

      - CSV files stores under the seed folder
      - Equivalent to the copy command
      - Recommended for data that doesn't change frequently
-     - Runs with: dbt seed -s file_name
+     - Runs with: dbt seed -s file_name or dbt seed --full-refresh
    - Ref
      - Reference to the tables and views that were building the data warehouse
      - Dependencies are built automatically